Are you looking for new ways to support your students? Canvas can help!

 We’ve developed a set of “gold standards” for Canvas course sites based on Sloan student feedback and educational research.
 Most of these recommendations are rooted in those standards.
 For a detailed guide to setting up a Gold Standard Canvas site, see How to Build a Gold Standard Canvas Course.

 These recommendations for how to promote equity with Canvas also align with Universal Design for Learning (UDL) principles.
 UDL is a framework for designing learning experiences that meet learners’ diverse needs.
-The UDL framework is based on research in the learning sciences.
 It’s premised on the idea that learner variability is the norm, not the exception.
-These are the UDL checkpoints behind these recommendations:
+These are the UDL considerations behind these recommendations:

 Author